MannyASM/TK4-and-z-OS-Assembler-Comparison/README.md

 # TK4 and z/OS Assembler Comparison
-This looks at backward compatibility between the current HLASM running in z/OS 2.04 and its far-distant predecessor, Assembler F running in the amazing TK4 emulator environment.
+This looks at backward compatibility between the current HLASM running in z/OS 2.04 and its far-distant predecessor, Assembler F running in a TK4 environment.

 GOAL